Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 * If you cast too much spells you become fatigued and can't cast anymore.

 I personally thing that Mana system are trying to emulate fatigue.
 Mana represents what you can do  _before_  getting fatigued.
-And that when you don't have any Mana left your are too much exhausted to cast any spells.
+And when you don't have any Mana left your are too much fatigued to cast any spells.

 That's why I think that  _fatiguing magic_  is even more interesting narratively speaking.
 It allow a bunch of great tropes.
 Like :
 * [Power Strain Blackout](https://tvtropes.org/pmwiki/pmwiki.php/Main/PowerStrainBlackout)
 * [Heroic Red Ring of Death](https://tvtropes.org/pmwiki/pmwiki.php/Main/HeroicRROD)

+Let's go with that

+# Some considerations

+Before starting to write some house rule, let's take time to think about what t

+I'd like the house rule to stay compatible with both core and third party classes.

+The house rule has to be simple, I can't write a 30 pages house rule for a 20 pages rule book.

 # What to keep